-Reconcile Church Los Angeles (RLA) is a brand new family of Christians that have been reconciled to God and seek to reconcile Angelinos to God and ethnic groups to one another.
+Reconcile Church Los Angeles (RLA) is a brand new family of Christians that have been reconciled to God and seek to reconcile Angelinos to God and the ethnic groups to one another.

 - We are MEDIATORS for Christ, entrusted with both the MESSAGE & MINISTRY of salvific and ethnic reconciliation (2 Corinthians 5:16-21)